 When a bioremediation product is applied to a contaminated area, the enzymes and other active ingredients help to break up the stain on the surface.
 Unlike traditional methods, bioremediation penetrates deep into the pores of concrete to completely remove contaminants.

 Multiple applications may be required for large or older stains.
-Make sure to allow sufficient time for bioremediation products to completely remove the stain.
+Make sure to allow sufficient time for any products to completely remove the stain.
+Still not sure?
+Contact one of our CAF Outdoor Cleaning specialists and get the lowdown on how to clean those dirty locations.